frostoven/Cosmosis/MESH_CODES.md

 face (see
 [area light](https://threejs.org/docs/?q=light#api/en/lights/RectAreaLight)).

-You'll want to set csmModuleHook if you want this hooked up to the game's power grid and light switches.
+You'll want to set csmSubsystem if you want this hooked up to the game's power grid and light switches.
 <!-- TODO: add: , or if used in a room with a switch,
 you can target the light with that switch. -->